SUHAIBCHEMBAN/M-CARE/README.md

 => Admin Panel

 Log in using the superuser credentials.
-Manage doctors, patients, appointments, and payments through the intuitive dashboard.
+Manage doctors, patients, appointments,admission and payments through the intuitive dashboard.

-=> User Interface

-Register and log in using email OTP.
-Browse, search, and filter doctors.
-Book appointments and make payments securely with Razorpay.
-Manage personal profile and view appointment history.

 3-Hosting